lix2ng/c3bt/README.md

 `C3BT_STATS` in c3bt.h.

-If all you need is an associative array, you may define `C3BT_FEATURE_MIN` to reduce the code size.
+If all you need is an associative array, you may define `C3BT_FEATURE_MIN` to reduce code size.
 You can lookup an user object by a key value; you can still iterate through the objects, but the ordering may be incorrect.
-You need to treat your keys as bit-strings in this case.
+You need to treat your keys as bit strings in this case.

 ##Usage